Kezy-d4/odin_linked_lists/README.md

 # How to Install and Run
 1. Clone this repository onto your local machine
-2. Ensure you have the required Ruby version installed according to the `.ruby-version` file.
+2. Ensure you have the required Ruby version installed according to the `.ruby-version` file
 3. Run the main file in the root of the repository via bundler

 # Features